Daniel-Brai/User-Management-System/README.md

 # User-Management-System
-A  simple user management system built using React , Plain CSS and Firebase for Storage, Filtering and Sorting througth the user.
+A  simple user management system built using React , Plain CSS and Firebase for Storage, Searching,Filtering and Sorting through users.

 ## How to use
 1. On your terminal, run `npm install` to install the necesssary dependencies